Pacru

-Pacru is an abstract board game invented by Mike Wellmann.
-Pacru has much in common with Chess (piece movement with sharp tactical exchanges and long-term positional considerations) and Go (game) (strategic concepts such as area control must be considered).
+Pacru is an abstract board game invented by Mike Wellman.
+Pacru has much in common with Chess (piece movement with sharp tactical exchanges and long-term positional considerations) and Go (game) (strategic concepts such as area control and the 'life and death' of pieces).
 Pacru can be played by 2,3 or 4 people, each controlling a single colour.
 Commercial versions will usually come with the rules for two other games that can be played with the same equipment, Azacru and Shacru.
-The game was featured at the Mind Sports Olympiad.
+Pacru, Azacru and Shacru have all been featured at the Mind Sports Olympiad.

 Overview and terminology

 Pacru is played on a 9x9 grid where each point in the grid is called a "field".
-The grid is divided into nine borderlands, each consisting of nine fields.
-Each player starts with 3 pieces (in the 3- or 4-player version) or 4 pieces (in the 2-player version.
+The grid is divided into nine borderlands, or "borderland area", each consisting of nine fields.
+Pieces are called "chevrons" in the official rules.
+Each player starts with 3 pieces (in the 3- or 4-player version) or 4 pieces (in the 2-player version).
 During play, each player will attempt to place markers of their colour on the board with the eventual goal of dominating the board.
-A field with neither a piece or marker on it is called unoccupied.
+A field with a piece on it, regardless of whether there is a marker on it or not, is called "occupied".
+A field without a marker or a piece on it is called "empty".

-Rules
+Rules (Pacru website)

+Basic Movement

 Pieces in Pacru point in a particular direction.
-When they move, they may move straight ahead or one field forty-five degrees to the right of the direction the piece is facing.
+When they move, they may move straight ahead or forty-five degrees to the left or right of the direction the piece is facing.
+The piece ends the move pointing in the direction of movement.
+Pieces may only land on a field that is empty, or which has a marker of their own colour.
+The exception is during piece capture (see Capturing below).

+Placement of Markers

+When a piece crosses a border, a marker must be placed on any empty field in the borderland area to which the piece has moved which can be the field on which the piece lands.
+Markers may not be placed on fields without a marker, but occupied by another piece already in the borderland area.
+For borderland areas where all fields have markers on them, see 'Filled Borderlands' below.

+Power of Movement

+Pieces are always able to move at least one square.
+If the borderland in which the piece starts its move has N markers of the players' colour, then the piece may move up to N squares.
+As an example, say the Red player has a piece on e1 (using chess algebraic notation) pointing up the board and the borderland area has four Red markers in it.
+Their piece may move to any of the following squares: